 I grew up in Woodstock, New Brunswick, Canada and moved away after graduating from high school.
-For the past ten years, I have been living in Calgary, Alberta, Canada pursuing my passion for Frisbee, which includes competing, teaching and growing the sport.
-I currently have 6 Guinness World Records, 10 World Championships and the Canadian Distance Record.
+Since 2005, I have been living in Calgary, Alberta, Canada pursuing my passion for frisbee, which includes competing, teaching and growing the sport.
+I currently have 6 Guinness World Records, 13 World Championships and the Canadian Distance Record.
 This is my story.

 I was born in Edmonton, Alberta in 1982 and moved to Woodstock in 1984 when my dad got a job in town.
 My sister was born in Woodstock in 1985 when I was almost three years old, so a big part of my childhood was being the older brother.
 Both of my parents were very athletic – my dad in football and my mom in golf – so it was only natural that I played sports from a young age.
 I started swimming before I could walk, and I started skating just after I learned how to walk.
 My parents didn’t have a lot of money, so figure skating and swimming were fairly inexpensive since there wasn’t a lot of equipment involved, unlike other sports like hockey.